jmagman/flutter-wiki/Desktop-shells.md

 ### Documentation

 See the headers that come with the library (or wrapper) for your platform for information on using them.
-More documentation will be available in the future; for now it may be helpful to look at the flutter-desktop-embedding example application to see how it uses them.
+It may be helpful to look at the basic application produced by `flutter create` to see how it calls the APIs.

 ### Building